List of Easter eggs in Tesla products: Rainbow chargeport light

 While the Tesla vehicle is plugged in, pushing the charge port control button on the charger handle 10 times quickly will activate the Easter egg.
-The charge port light will cycle through all of the colors of the rainbow.

 Monty Python

-Tesla vehicles may be assigned a name within the settings available on the touchscreen.
-Naming the car either "Patsy", "Rabbit of Caerbannog", "Mr. Creosote" (with or without the period), "Flying Circus", "Biggus Dickus" or "Unladen Swallow" will activate the Monty Python easter egg.
-Once this is done, The Foot of Cupid will immediately drop down the length of the screen.
-The Foot of Cupid is a trademarked recurring gag in the Monty Python series, Monty Python's Flying Circus.
-The foot is accompanied by the sound of flatulence.
-The foot will disappear and upon opening Theater Mode, a new Monty Python option will appear.
-This option is essentially the same as YouTube except that it opens directly to the Monty Python channel.
-The first to discover the Easter egg was Iwan Eberhart, a Model 3 owner in Switzerland who named his Model 3, "The Rabbit of Caerbannog" with no foreknowledge of the Easter egg.
-This is not the first time that Monty Python has been purposefully added to Tesla vehicles.
+Tesla vehicles can play any Monty Python skit from their speakers.

 Model X Light Show and Trans-Siberian Orchestra

 A Model X exclusive holiday light show is initiated by activating this Easter egg.
 The light show utilizes the headlights, fog lights and turn signals.
-Wizards in Winter by the Trans-Siberian Orchestra plays and portions of the vehicle, including the front doors and the falcon wing back doors will open and close autonomously in time with the music.
-The rear view mirrors will also retract in time with the music.

 James Bond – Lotus Esprit submarine

 This Easter egg applies only to vehicles with the air suspension package.
 In the controls menu, under the suspension tab, the usual image of the Tesla is replaced by the submarine version of the Lotus Esprit that James Bond drove off a pier into the ocean in the movie The Spy Who Loved Me.
 A new "Depth (Leagues)" drop down menu appears next to the Esprit.
 The air suspension will raise and lower depending on the selected depth.
-Activating the Easter egg a second time will result in the submarine fins being replaced by wheels.
-Once again, adjusting the "Depth" will adjust the air suspension, changing the position of the esprit with respect to the wheels.

-Tesla, Inc., Elon, and 007 have other notable connections besides the easter egg.
-In 2013, Musk won an auction and took possession of the original Bond submersible used in the film.
-In 2019, Elon Musk announced at a shareholder meeting that Tesla had a design for a real, electric submarine car.